 The WEIBULL.DIST function uses the following arguments:

-- X (required argument) – It is the value at which the function is to be calculated.
+- X (required argument) – This is the value at which the function is to be calculated.
 It must be greater than or equal to zero.

-- Alpha (required argument) – It is a parameter to the distribution.
-It is the Shape parameter to the distribution.
+- Alpha (required argument) – This is a parameter to the distribution.
+It is the shape parameter to the distribution.
 It must be greater than 0.

-- Beta (required argument) – It is the scale parameter to the distribution and it must be greater than 0.
+- Beta (required argument) – This is the scale parameter to the Excel Weibull distribution and it must be greater than 0.

-- Cumulative (required argument) – It is a logical argument denoting the type of distribution to be used, which can either be TRUE (Weibull Cumulative Distribution Function) or FALSE (Weibull Probability Density Function).
+- Cumulative (required argument) – This is a logical argument denoting the type of distribution to be used, which can either be TRUE (Weibull Cumulative Distribution Function) or FALSE (Weibull Probability Density Function).